stilldavid/userland-book/diff/index.md

 **s**ame.
 Otherwise, it'd output nothing at all, because there aren't any differences.

-What's worth noticing here is that `diff` doesn't really care whether it's looking at shell scripts or a list of filenames or what-have-you.
-Its specialty is text files with lines made out of characters, which works well for lots of programming languages, but could just as easily be applied to an English text.
+As with many other tools, `diff` doesn't very much care whether it's looking at shell scripts or a list of filenames or what-have-you.
+If you read the man page, you'll find some features geared towards people writing C-like programming languages, but its real specialty is just text files with lines made out of characters, which works well for lots of code, but certainly could be applied to English prose.

 Since I have a couple of versions ready to hand, let's apply this to a text with some well-known variations and a bit of a literary legacy.
 Here's the